thecookieraider/TicTacToe/README.md

 There are a couple easter eggs hidden away in this game.
 Here they are in case you're not the type:

-* John Cena: Say 'no' to having AI, and for the second player's name, input 'john cena'
+* John Cena: Say 'no' to having AI, and for the second player's name, input 'john cena' (LOUD WARNING)

 * Winning.gif: There are three text areas.
 Click the middle and then press CTRL+B